 - 1 1/2 tsp ground cloves

-- In a small saucepan on medium heat, add in pumpkin puree and all the spices (1 tsp of the mixed pumpkin spice mix(.
+- In a small saucepan on medium heat, add in pumpkin puree and 2 tsp pumpkin pie spice.
 Stir until it all smells cooked, around 2 minutes.
 Add in brown sugar, and stir until it becomes a thick syrup.

 - Pour in the milk and vanilla and only give it a gentle warm up.
-Milk is dangerous on the stove, violently pouring all over your counter if you don't keep your eyes open.
 Once it's all warm and mixed, pour it into a blender.
-Blend for around 30 seconds.
+Blend for around 30 seconds*.
 Remember the mixture becomes larger as it fluffs up.

-- Make strong coffee and divide it between two mugs.
+- Make strong coffee and divide between the mugs.
 Pour in the pumpkin milk mixture, give it a stir and it's ready!
-Adding whipped cream and caramel really liven it up, making it extra indulgent and decadent.
-I suggest making a batch of homemade salted caramel sauce (recipe link in notes), and keep in the fridge for when you want to drink another pumpkin spice latte.
+Extra special with whipped cream and salted caramel sauce.